Time seemingly stood still for much of the world at the onset of the coronavirus pandemic.

 Expo 2020 Dubai site — District 2020

-Sheikh Mohammed bin Rashid, Vice President and Ruler of Dubai, has appointed a committee to oversee the development of the next stage of the site.
+Sheikh Mohammed has appointed a committee to oversee the development of the next stage of the site.

 When transformed into District 2020, it will become the UAE’s first 15-minute city, a cycle-friendly, traffic-free suburb of the growing metropolis.

-It will include an autonomous-vehicle route, a 10-kilometre cycling track, interconnected, wide pedestrian pathways and a 5km jogging track.
+It will include a route for self-driving vehicles, a 10-kilometre cycling track, interconnected pedestrian pathways and a 5km jogging track.

 It will also have space for 85 start-ups and small businesses when it opens to its first corporate tenants towards the end of this year.